2023 Boston Jewish Film Festival – Guests

 Ma’ayan Rypp, Writer/Director, The Other Widow

 Ma’ayan Rypp is a writer-director who was born in 1984 and raised in Tel Aviv.
 She holds American, Canadian, and Israeli citizenship and is a native speaker of English and Hebrew.
 Her short films have been screened at various festivals, including Cannes, Palm Springs, and Raindance, winning best film, most promising artist, and special awards.
-Her first feature film, THE OTHER WIDOW, was developed as part of the Cannes residency and screened at the Tallinn Black Nights Film Festival as part of the inaugural feature film competition.
+Her first feature film, The Other Widow, was developed as part of the Cannes residency and screened at the Tallinn Black Nights Film Festival as part of the inaugural feature film competition.
 Ma’ayan has worked in the art department on various films and is currently developing her second feature film.

 Dana Ivgy, Actor, The Other Widow